 Gα protein cocktail

-Comprehensive human GPCR library
+Comprehensive GPCR library

 Our assay has yielded consistent readouts with results from existing methods and at high sensitivity and S/B ratio.
 Also, the results are consistent, whether tests are performed by different experimenters or on different days.

 |Ligand||Ki (nM) ± s.e.m.||n|